 To get information about a single region, use the

-Google periodically performs scheduled maintenance on its infrastructure: patching systems with the latest software, performing routine tests and preventative maintenance, and generally ensuring that our infrastructure is as fast and efficient as we know how to make it.
+Google regularly maintains its infrastructure by patching systems with the latest software, performing routine tests and preventative maintenance, and generally ensuring that Google infrastructure is as fast and efficient as Google knows how to make it.

-During transparent maintenance, you can set Google Compute Engine to handle your instances in two ways:
+During transparent maintenance, you can configure Compute Engine to handle your instances in two ways:

 - Live migrate

-Google Compute Engine can automatically migrate your running instance.
+Compute Engine can automatically migrate your running instance.
 The migration process will impact guest performance to some degree but your instance remains online throughout the migration process.
-The exact guest performance impact and duration depend on many factors, but we expect most applications and workloads won't even notice.
+The exact guest performance impact and duration depend on many factors, but it is expected most applications and workloads will not notice.

 - Terminate and reboot